-A 3D model of the development area and surrounding buildings was created from sketches and 2D AutoCAD files supplied by Forge (received 5/7/2024).
+A 3D model of the development area and surrounding buildings was created from sketches and 2D AutoCAD files supplied by RP Infrastructure (received 23/09/2023).

-Figures 5 to 7 show the geometry for CFD Modelling.
-The developed model accounts for all small features of the proposed development (e.g., parapet, gaps, etc.).
+The geometry for CFD Modelling is shown in Figure 4 to Figure 6.
+The developed model accounts for all small features of the proposed development (eg parapet, plant rooms, gaps, etc).

 SLR has also reviewed the survey data for the areas of interest.
-The available survey data for the proposed development site shows elevated ground at the areas of interest.
-All complex topographic features are also included in the current and post-development scenarios (Refer Figure 5).
+The available survey data for the proposed development site has shown elevated ground at the areas of interest.
+All complex topographic features are also included in the current and post development scenarios (Refer Figure 4).

-The CFD analysis used a calculation domain 2,200 m long, 2,744 m wide, and 400 m high.
+A calculation domain of 2,200 m length, 2,744 m wide and 400 m high was used for the CFD analysis.